GlobalGovernanceFrameworks/website/src/lib/content/framework/en/implementation/ethics/access-guide.md

 ## Welcome to the Framework

-This guide helps you navigate the Global Ethics & Rights of Beings Framework at your preferred level of detail.
+This guide helps you navigate the Global Ethics & Rights of Beings Framework - a transformative approach to ethics and rights that extends beyond traditional human-centered models to recognize the inherent worth and rights of all beings—human, animal, ecological, and technological.

+### Purpose & Vision

+The framework establishes a developmental rights framework for all beings that balances moral urgency with cultural readiness, creating a more inclusive ethical foundation for global governance that recognizes the sacred spark in every pattern of life.

+**Key Features**:
+- Dynamic Rights Spectrum scaling recognition according to capacity and complexity
+- Spiral-Aware approach honoring diverse cultural worldviews and developmental stages
+- Robust scientific standards for rights assessment and consciousness evaluation
+- Comprehensive governance mechanisms with accountability and interoperability
+- Implementation roadmap with quick wins and phased adoption
+- Resistance management and stakeholder engagement strategies

+## How to Access the Framework

 Each section is available in multiple formats designed for different needs:

 🌱 **Visual Overview** - Quick visual summaries of key concepts
 🌿 **Essential Concepts** - Simple explanations in everyday language